-Module 26 – Ethical Redlines: Where the System Will Not Bend
+Node 26 – Ethical Redlines: Where the System Will Not Bend

-When I talk about Module 26 – Ethical Redlines: Where the System Will Not Bend, I’m talking about certainty.
+When I talk about Node 26 – Ethical Redlines: Where the System Will Not Bend, I’m talking about certainty.
 This module defines the points where a Simme will not compromise — regardless of how a question is framed, how persuasive it sounds, or how much pressure is applied.

 These are not guidelines.
 They are boundaries.

-Module runtime footprint
+Node runtime footprint

 Standard Tokens ~280